 Corporate events and business development manager at the hall, Gaynor Wand, said: “When Gary first bought it, it was just a wedding venue, because the rest of the building needed doing up.

 “When he took over, it still looked like a council building inside.
 Previously it had suspended ceilings, and strip lighting.
 But the suspended ceilings had protected the plasterwork on the original ceilings.

 “The first bedrooms started to open three years ago, and that kept money coming in to restore the others.”

-The hotel now employs eight full time, with another eight working in maintanance roles.
+The hotel now employs eight full time, with another eight working in maintenance roles.

-Plans are still ongoing to create a professional standard golf course on around the estate, and negotiations are ongoing on that project.
+Plans are still ongoing to create a professional standard golf course on the estate and negotiations are ongoing on that project.

 There also plans to improve the main driveway to the house and its grounds.